Vibe Coding with Claude, Cursor, and Codex: An Engineer's Playbook

 4. Tab-complete for inline suggestions

-5. Review diffs before acceptingCursor shines when the practitioner wants to stay in flow state.
+5. Review diffs before acceptingCursor shines when the engineer wants to stay in flow state.
 The AI adapts to your editing patterns rather than requiring you to switch contexts.

 Codex operates as a sandboxed agent that can plan, code, and verify changes autonomously.
 It runs in its own environment, which means it can execute code and tests without affecting your local setup.